Leading documentation system improvements for Saas organizations

 -

-Standardized tools and processes across teams following an acquisition, improving coordination and
+Standardized tools and processes across legacy teams following an acquisition.

 Reduced documentation publishing cycles from one week to two days by streamlining workflows.